Updated for 2019!!

 There are two types of stoves: freestanding and slide-ins.
 The primary difference is that a freestanding stove has fihished sides, while a slide-in does not.
 Therefore, the freestanding can be installed anywhere, while the slide-in has to be installed between counters.

-Also, freestanding stoves typically have the controls in the back, above the cooktop, and slide-ins have the controls right in the front.
+Also, freestanding stoves typically have the controls in the back, above the cooktop, and slide-ins have the controls in the front, at the cooktop level.
 Slide-ins also often have an overhanging cooktop that overlaps the counter slightly.
 This creates a more custom, built-in look that a freestanding stove will never have.

 Today, it often doesn't make much difference with type you buy.
 Most slide-ins come with optional kits to install side panels.
 Both types are made to fit into the same space with very little modification.
 So buy the range with the features and looks you love, and don't worry too much about whether it's freestanding or slide-in.

 The Samsung Induction range is a slide-in model.

 Most 30-inch induction ranges require 40 amp wiring, while most 36-inch ranges and cooktops require 50-amp wiring.
 If you're replacing an existing cooktop or range, your wiring is probably going to be fine.
 However, if you're replacing a very old range or cooktop in an old house, you may have 30-amp wiring, and you will need to update it (or hire an electrician to do so).

 So you're probably okay, but it's important that you know for sure because if you try to run a 40-amp cooktop or range on a 30-amp hookup, you'll likely have to deal with tripped circuit breakers repeatedly.
 Even more important is that it can be a fire hazard.

 Like most cooktops, the Samsung induction range and 30-inch Samsung cooktop both require 40-amp wiring while the 36-inch Samsung induction cooktop requires 50-amp wiring.